-Travel insurance can be a lifesaver or at least a trip-saver.
-But, extra time before a cruise is the best insurance.
+Cruise travel insurance can be a lifesaver or at least a trip-saver, but extra time before a cruise is the best self-insurance.

 Beyond insurance, travelers can help themselves by not cutting things too close for arrival before a cruise or a tour departs.
 Extra time before a cruise is the best insurance.

-An agent in our office had two clients traveling to Europe before a cruise departing from Barcelona, but they wanted to spend time in Italy first.
+An agent in our office had two clients traveling to Europe before a cruise departing from Barcelona.
+They wanted to spend time in Italy first.
 No problem.
-These days there are plenty of reasonably-priced intra-Europe flights.
+These days there are plenty of reasonably-priced intra-Europe flights, even post-pandemic.

 Plan ahead for extra port time

-In this case, however, they also wanted to maximize time in Italy and booked an evening flight late the night before their ship sailed, along with a hotel.
-As travel agents, we can suggest that more time in the port is a good idea, but ultimately the decision belongs to the traveler.
+In this case, however, they also wanted to maximize time in Italy.
+We booked an evening flight late the night before their ship sailed, along with a hotel.
+As travel agents, we can suggest that more time in the port is a good idea.
+However, ultimately the decision belongs to the traveler.

-Now, better the night before than the day of, but as is there was not a lot of margin for error.
+Now, better the night before than the day of, but as it was there was not a lot of margin for error.
 Plus, in Italy, strikes are almost as plentiful as art.
 Regrettably, the Iberia flight was canceled on the day they were to travel.

-Several hours of work later, we were able to find them expensive connecting flights in the morning from Florence via Paris to Barcelona on Air France so they could still make their cruise.
+Several hours of work later, we were able to find them expensive connecting flights in the morning from Florence via Paris to Barcelona on Air France.
+They could still make their cruise.
 Then, about an hour later, Air France informed us they were canceling the flight from Florence to Paris in the morning due to “weather issues.”

 Amazingly, they made it.